 Also called interstitial needle-catheter brachytherapy, this treatment uses radioactive seeds placed inside very small catheters, stitched into place under the skin.
 The seeds deliver radiation to the area where the cancer was removed.
 The treatment times can range from a few hours to a few days, and when completed, the catheters, seeds, and stitches are removed.

 This treatment places a tube with a balloon at one end of the breast at the site where the cancer was removed.
 The tube and balloon can be placed during the lumpectomy or in a surgeon’s office afterward.

 During each treatment, a radioactive seed is placed into the center of the balloon.
-The treatment lasts for 5 to 10 minutes, long enough to deliver the required dose of radiation.
+The treatment lasts 5 to 10 minutes, long enough to deliver the required radiation dose.
 It is done twice a day for 5 days.
 Once treatments are completed, the tube and balloon are removed through a small hole in the skin.

 3D Conformal External Beam Radiation